sbt/sbt-native-packager/_sources/archetypes.txt

     archetypes.java_application

-    mapGenericFilesToLinux

-    mapGenericFilesToWindows

     name := "A-package-friendly-name"

     packageSummary in Linux := "The name you want displayed in package summaries"

     packageSummary in Windows := "The name you want displayed in Add/Remove Programs"

-    packageDescription := " A descriptioin of your project"
+    packageDescription := " A description of your project"

     maintainer in Windows := "Company"